alexjvr1/AriciaAgestis_PopGenMS/6b_OutlierLoci_TranslateToScaffolds.md

 Split files into batches of 100 as before.

-This creates a separate vcf file for each sample
+This creates a separate vcf file with a different sample phased for each vcf file.

 If run for the whole vcf file this can take a very long time.

 But we can extract the outlier loci and a random set of neutral loci

+Runs for ~15min per sample. ~30min when all samples are submitted.

+Since only one indiv is phased per vcf, we need to filter each vcf to include only the phased indiv.
+Use the [SplitVCF.sh](https://github.com/alexjvr1/AriciaAgestis_PopGenMS/blob/master/SplitVCF.sh) script

-3. Split into different loci
+### 3. Split into different loci

 We currently have a vcf file for each sample, but we need independent vcf files for each locus which contain all the samples.